By Travis S. Taylor

 Josephine Griffin is indeed a real person—one of the most interesting people you’d ever meet—and she is the creator of her namesake dish.
 Originally from Orlando, Florida, Josephine is charming, complex and a true lady.

-She’s been with Affairs to Remember Caterers longer than any other active employee—since April 30, 1986.
+She’s been with AFFAIRS to REMEMBER longer than any other active employee—since April 30, 1986.

-Co-owner of Affairs to Remember Caterers, Scott Ardolino, said, “Josephine…what a jewel and one-of-a-kind!
+Co-owner of AFFAIRS to REMEMBER, Scott Ardolino, said, “Josephine…what a jewel and one-of-a-kind!
 I hold nothing but great memories of the two of us working together, back in the heydays of the 80s and 90s.
 Josephine and I managed the kitchen at full tilt.
 She would carry and complete a very heavy work load on a daily basis.
 You could always count on her to get the job done, and done correctly!
 I will miss her smiling face and her laugh—that you could hear throughout the facility.
-I feel honored to have had the years of her dedicated service and all that she has brought to the Affairs to Remember brand.
+I feel honored to have had the years of her dedicated service and all that she has brought to the AFFAIRS to REMEMBER brand.
 When she retires, she will be truly missed.”

-I recently had the opportunity to sit down with Josephine and chat with her about her time at Affairs to Remember Caterers and, of course, about her ‘Miss Josephine’s Mac & Cheese’.
+I recently had the opportunity to sit down with Josephine and chat with her about her time at AFFAIRS to REMEMBER and, of course, about her ‘Miss Josephine’s Mac & Cheese’.

 For our employees and many of our fans you are the ‘celebrity’ behind our incredibly popular ‘Miss Josephine’s Mac & Cheese’.
 Will you share the back-story of this dish with us, please?

 I started working with AFFAIRS to REMEMBER at the old Ponce de Leon location, back in 1986.
 When they officially added a Southern ‘Mac & Cheese’ to our food offerings, they had to assign it to someone to make; for consistency of product, you see.